I can't believe the number of people who do not simply cannot comprehend what that could be about.

 A patriarchal society meant that men dominated everything.

-They dominated the workplace, they dominated the home.
+They dominated the home.

-They dominated the bedroom, they dominated the children.
+They dominated the children.

-They dominated the money, they dominated the family car, they dominated the country club membership, everything.
+They dominated the country club membership, everything.

 And they said that motherhood was the primary culprit in keeping them chained to the home.